 My middle daughter has really sensitive skin as well so products like this are fabulous to “solve the stink” + not irritate her skin.

 You can find it with all the other deodorants at Target, near the middle section (there’s one for boys too).

 I taught my girls early on how to pack their own lunch as well.
-By the time my youngest was in the 2nd grade they were all making their own sandwiches and making sure they had enough food to fuel them throughout the day.
+By the time my youngest was in the 2nd grade they were all making their own sandwiches.
+Making sure they had enough food to fuel them throughout the day was up to them.
 This was a huge help for me!

 Another helpful item is this morning routine for school printable I created that you can download and print out too.

 I use this for my younger two and it has streamlined the our morning routine quite a bit!
-They take a shower the night before so I didn’t include that on my list but you could write it in if you so desire.
+They take a shower the night before so I didn’t include that on my list.
+You could write it in if you so desire.

 The 5 stars at the bottom we use as “success stars”.

 If they complete each one themselves without having to be reminded they put a check mark in one of the stars or color it in.
 At the end of the week there’s a reward if they have all 5 stars marked…you can create a system that works for you.

 - Remember to make school fun too though and don’t forget those fun holidays.
 When it’s 100 days of school do something special together.
 Put lunchbox notes in their bag so they remember how special they are.

 I hope these morning routines for school and tips help your family this school year as well!